Get

 As with humans, vitamin D plays a role in maintaining calcium levels in the cat’s body to aid in bone growth.
 It enables the feline body to control how much calcium it absorbs from the intestine and how much calcium goes in and out of bones.
 That’s not all vitamin D does for our feline companions, though!
 It also helps nerves and muscles function properly.
 If cats don’t get enough vitamin D in their diets, it can lead to health issues, such as bone disorders like osteomalacia, rickets, and heart disease.3

 So, how much vitamin D should our cats be getting to avoid deficiency and potential health issues?
-As stated by the Association of American Feed Control Officials (AAFCO), the minimum for adult cats is 280 IU, while the maximum is 30,000 IU.4 That’s a fairly large range, but it’s better to start on the lower side of it and work up to more if needed.
+As stated by the Association of American Feed Control Officials (AAFCO), the minimum for adult cats is 280 IU per kilogram of food, while the maximum is 30,000 IU per kilogram of food.4 Both of these are calculated on a dry matter basis.
+That’s a fairly large range, but it’s better to start on the lower side of it and work up to more if needed.

 Siamese cat eating dry food from a bowl